mspielberg/factorio-miniloader/README.md

   placement of the new entity.
 * Miniloader has some incompatibilities with Mooncat's Creative Mode mod:
   * Instant Deconstruction leaves behind hidden inserters (fix is WIP).
-  * Yellow icons when there is no power connection are not displayed.
-    You can fix with the console command:
-    `game.forces.player.set_friend("miniloader", true); game.forces.miniloader.set_friend("player",true)`
-  * Throughput when operating belt-to-belt is halved because Creative Mode gives miniloader inserters unwanted stack bonuses.
-You can fix this by going into `Cheats` &rarr; `Team Cheats` &rarr; `miniloader` and setting "Inserter capacity bonus" to 0.
-  * You may need to apply these fixes whenever you reload a save.

 ## Acknowledgements